gromacs/gromacs/docs/user-guide/mdrun-performance.rst

   imbalance, the automated PME-tuning might have reduced the initial imbalance.
   You could still gain performance by changing the mdp parameters or increasing the number of PME ranks.
-* If the neighbor searching takes a lot of time, increase nstlist (with the Verlet cut-off scheme, this automatically adjusts the size of the neighbour list to do more non-bonded computation to keep energy drift constant).
+* If the neighbor searching takes a lot of time, increase nstlist.
+If a Verlet buffer tolerance is used, this is done automatically by :ref:`gmx mdrun` and the pair-list buffer is increased to keep the energy drift constant.

   * If ``Comm. energies`` takes a lot of time (a note will be printed in the log file), increase nstcalcenergy.